 - FS-53 SOCCCD Study Abroad Participant Independent Travel Itinerary Form

-The faculty member is required to keep copies of these forms throughout the entire program.
+The faculty member is required to keep copies of these forms in their possession throughout the entire study abroad program.

 Insurance and liability forms are available on the Risk Management SharePoint webpage.